How to connect the Microsoft Surface Precision Mouse to your Computer

 If you’ve just bought a Surface Precision Mouse and you don’t know how to connect it to your Surface or Windows 10 PCs, here we have detail steps for you to do that.

-- Connecting the Surface Precision Mouse using Bluetooth Connection
+- How to connect Surface Precision Mouse via Bluetooth

-- Connecting the Surface Precision Mouse using a Micro USB cable
+- How to connect Surface Precision via Micro USB cable

 Microsoft Surface Precision can connect up to 3 computers and it can be manually or configured to automatically switch between computers.
 To connect your Microsoft Surface Mouse wirelessly to computer: